P3piK/React-Checkout-Component/README.md

 ## Components

-In the project I reused `react-horizontal-scrolling-menu` component
+In the project the component `react-horizontal-scrolling-menu` was reused

 ```
 <ScrollMenu LeftArrow={TopArrow}